-When researching everything and anything there is to find about gender identity, you might come across the term ‘the Trans Umbrella’.
-The Trans Umbrella is a metaphorical concept that encompasses the diversity that is gender identity and expression.
-But what actually is this umbrella?
-Keep reading to find out more about this wonderful concept.
+When researching information about gender identity, you might come across the term ‘the Trans Umbrella’.
+The Trans Umbrella is a metaphorical concept that is often used to describe the diversity of gender identity and expression.
+But what does this umbrella mean?
+Keep reading to find out more about this concept.

 What is the Trans Umbrella?